Vast Horizon Help Files

 - In the year 2200, flight simulator student Austin Turner, his wife and their children were the first documented human beings who left the caverns, after the remains of humanity had lived there for approximately 182 years.
 After that humans were let out of the cavern city in small groups, and this is still happening.
 Vast Horizon opened during the in game year 2220.
 Your character was born in the cavern city, unless you talk to staff to agree anything different.

 More information about the history can be found by reading the timeline help files in game or on the website.
-Tidbits and where are you from are also good files to read.
+Tidbits, leaving the cavern, and where are you from are also important files to read.
 But unless you plan for your character to be a historian, you do not need to know all the ins and outs right away for a profile.

 When writing about early life, you can include answers to questions such as: